-Given Mars Attacks is a pastiche of ’50s sci-fi movies and comic books of old, it’s fitting that now Tim Burton’s film looks as dated as what it was mocking, thanks to the overuse of early CG.
-But that doesn’t detract too much from the film, which is a brilliant burst of bubblegum sci-fi.
-The plot is wafer thin: aliens come to earth and want to blow everything up with a massive laser.
-But with a cast list that’s AAA (Jack Nicholson plays the president, Glenn Close the first lady and even Tom Jones makes an appearance) jokes swathed in satire and some brilliant Ed Wood style effects, the film still holds up today as a manic triumph.
+Given Mars Attacks is a spoof of ’50s sci-fi movies and comic books of yesteryear, it’s natural that now Tim Burton’s film looks as dated as the classic movies it was satirizing, thanks to the saturation of early CG.
+But that doesn’t distract too much from the movie, which is a genius burst of bubblegum sci-fi.
+The plot is paper thin: aliens travel to earth and want to blow everything up with a giant laser.
+But with a cast list that’s perfect (Jack Nicholson plays the president, Glenn Close the first lady and even Tom Jones makes an appearance) jokes bathed in irony and some brilliant Ed Wood style effects, the film still holds up today as a manic opus.

 The king will rise

 Date: 2014 | Director: Gareth Edwards | Stars: Aaron Taylor-Johnson, Elizabeth Olsen, Bryan Cranston | Certificate: 12A | Runtime: 123 min